 There are endless opportunities for hikes of all skill levels, and even our camp has great potential for amazing images.
-Most of the hikes are short, but require walking through stiff heather or up steep hills.
+Most of the hikes are short walks over non-technical terrain, but walking will occur through stiff heather or up steep but short hills.
 If you have a drone, this will be the best place in the world you'll ever fly it!

 MEET THE TEAM